yuki-nemurenai/proxmox-postgresql-bootstrap/README.md

 - Automated provisioning of virtual machines in Proxmox using Terraform.
 - Configuration management using Ansible.
 - Secure key management for accessing virtual machines.
-- Customizable cloud configuration for virtual machines.
+- Customizable cloud configuration for virtual machines using Cloud-init.
 - Deploy the PostgreSQL Database with connection pooler PgBouncer.

 ## Prerequisites